-- Traps with large handle guards (over 4 inches wide by 6-inches long).
+- Consider traps with large handle guards (over 4 inches wide by 6-inches long).

-- Always cover at 50% of the trap with a cloth (box traps don’t need to be covered).
-See image.
+- Always cover at least 50% of the cage trap with a cloth.
+Box traps don’t need to be covered.

-- BUT, box traps hold heat better than cage traps and therefore should be used with greater caution in the warmer months to avoid “cooking” the animal.
+- Box traps hold heat better than cage traps and therefore should be used with greater caution in the warmer months to help protect the animal from overheating.